 The more technical aspect of the assessment is obtaining the source material.
 Sometimes clients send just a rough mix of the track in a single audio file.
 In this case, I need to have some information:

-- The SMPTE and fps settings in their DAW project.
-I need to import the rough mix in my session and avoid the audio drifting because of a wrong synchronisation.
+fpssettings in their DAW project.
+I need to import the rough mix in my session and avoid audio drifting because of synchronisation issues.

 Depending on the client’s level of expertise, I might need to point out a few best practices.
 I email them a how-to in PDF format, highlighting the fastest and best way to get their project to me.

 Since I’ve been working with Gerald for a while, we’ve already established a routine.
 He sends a Logic Pro session, with the following:

-When I receive a session, I can decide to keep it in their original format or move to a different software.
-Although my main DAW is Pro Tools, I sometimes choose to stay in Logic for the sake of speed.
+When I receive a session, I can decide whether to keep the original format or move it to Pro Tools.
+Sometimes I work in Logic for the sake of speed.

 I record the bass through a SansAmp BassDriver DI v2, rarely applying a software pre-amp or amp simulators.

 I’m an exception to the rule the first take is always the best.
 I tend to see the early attempts as rehearsals.
 I rarely do punch-ins.
 If I make an unrecoverable mistake, unless there’s something I really want to keep, I stop and delete.
 I always start with a default good take.
 I use:

 In Pro Tools I can select a section and quickly swap between takes in loop mode using a keyboard shortcut.
 The comp is done on the whole track, moving forward from start to end.
 I check each section of the song, following the markers.
 I always remember where I played interesting riffs, so I tend to primarily focus on those.
 When needed, I record a punch-in to fix minor problems.

 The final step is listening to the track in context with the mix.
 If I’m happy with the result I commit to audio, hiding and deactivating the source in case I want to go back and tweak something.